Ibo Island Dhow Safaris

 Ibo Island Lodge is the only operator to offer fully guided dhow safaris along the Mozambican coast.
 Organised on a scheduled or fully private basis, this island hopping experience around the Quirimbas is a must for anyone with a sense of adventure.

 The Quirimbas Archipelago is a string of beautiful coral and white sand islands running along the northern Mozambican coast, from the coastal town of Pemba up to the Tanzanian border.
 Ibo Island Lodge offers an opportunity, unavailable elsewhere, to really get to grips with this special part of the world.
 The Ibo Dhow Safari's operate on either a set departure, scheduled, basis.
-Or can be organized to be fully private, with each trip tailored exactly to the interests and preferences of the guests.
+Or can be organised to be fully private, with each trip tailored exactly to the interests and preferences of the guests.

 One of the focuses of Ibo is to provide visitors with a multi-layered experience.
 Ibo go beyond turquoise water and white sand beaches, there is a real focus on guiding and expert local knowledge.
 In fact Harris and Cosmo, the two guides, are Zimbabwean trained, a country known for having the best in the business.
 It is an important point as there is so much more to these islands than first meets the eye.
 Ibo itself is rich in history and culture, a once powerful hub of trade between Africa, India and the Far East.

-Dhow safaris are best organized in conjunction with a stay at the lodge, either at the beginning or the end of the trip.
+Dhow safaris are best organised in conjunction with a stay at the lodge, either at the beginning or the end of the trip.
 This enables visitors to get a full picture of the great experience that has been created here by owners Kevin and Fiona Record, along with their brilliant team.

 It is important to note that this adventure will not suit everyone, however, for those who are after a bit of fun and an experience they will take with them for many years this is a fantastic option.
 The luxury is not in the accommodation, it is in the whole package, ignoring your watch to be at the will of the tides and the wind, and spending quality time with family or friends.